mrjackyliang/homebridge-adt-pulse/README.md

 __NOTE 2:__ Don't forget to enable Homebridge Debug Mode when setting `logLevel` to `40` or above or else debug messages won't be shown.

 ## Log Activity
-While the plugin is running, it has the ability to record alarm and sensor activity from the ADT Pulse portal to the Homebridge logs. _Optional_.
+While the plugin is running, it has the ability to record alarm and sensor activity from the ADT Pulse portal to the Homebridge logs. _Optional._

 The default is `true`.
 Configure `logActivity` with the values below:
 * Set `logActivity` to `true` for active mode.